aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/duplicate-detection-for-dynamics-crm/_index.md

 title: Duplicate Detection for Dynamics CRM – Aspose.Words for .NET
 articleTitle: Duplicate Detection for Dynamics CRM
 linktitle: Duplicate Detection for Dynamics CRM
 description: "The Aspose Duplicate Detection is an open source add-on to be used with Microsoft Dynamics CRM.
-It allows automatically remove duplicate documents."
+It allows automatically remove duplicate documents using C#."
 type: docs
 weight: 40
 url: /net/duplicate-detection-for-dynamics-crm/